 Other government agency requirements

-Other Australian Government agencies may have requirements that must be met when importing these goods into Australia.
+Other Australian Government agencies may have requirements that must be met when importing motor vehicles, motorcycles or machinery into Australia.

-Contact Imports about importing motor vehicles, motorcycles, machinery (or parts) and tyres.
+Contact Imports about importing motor vehicles, motorcycles, or machinery (or parts) and tyres.